NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Deck of Destiny.md

 **Frequency** once per year

 **Effect** You attempt to undo a creature's untimely death and return them to life.
-The deck performs a 10th-rank [[Spells/Resurrect|Resurrect]] ritual.
+The deck performs a 10th-rank [[Resurrect|Resurrect]] ritual.
 This ritual doesn't have any cost and doesn't require any secondary casters.
-Instead, you are the primary caster and must attempt a DC 50 Occultism check check to complete the ritual as you perform a [[Spells/Harrowing|Harrowing]], perform that same harrowing in reverse in an attempt to pull back the threads of fate, and perform one final harrowing to "rewrite" the target's destiny.
+Instead, you are the primary caster and must attempt a DC 50 Occultism check check to complete the ritual as you perform a [[Harrowing|Harrowing]], perform that same harrowing in reverse in an attempt to pull back the threads of fate, and perform one final harrowing to "rewrite" the target's destiny.

 * * *